Technology-Notes/lukesampson-scoop-wiki/App-Manifest-Autoupdate.md

  - The `env_set` is version depend ([sbcl](https://github.com/lukesampson/scoop/blob/master/bucket/sbcl.json))

 # Testing and running autoupdate
-If you want to confirm an autoupdate works (e.g. after adding it to an existing manifest or creating a new one) change the `version` field to a lower or different version and then run
+If you want to confirm an autoupdate works (e.g. after adding it to an existing manifest or creating a new one) change the `version` field to a lower or different version and then run or use the `-f` parameter

+    cd <bucket repository>
     .\bin\checkver.ps1 <app> -u

 Check if the `url`, `extract_dir` and `hash` properties have the correct values.
 Try to install/uninstall the app and submit your changes.